Older people of pensionable age are entitled to a bus pass giving free off-peak travel on local bus services anywhere in England.

 Apply for your first bus pass

-- a digital passport style photo that clearly shows your full face to upload to your application;
+- a digital passport style photo that clearly shows your full face to upload to your application

-- a valid email address; and
+- your own valid email address

 - your supporting evidence of age and address.
-See further information section below for accepted documents.
+See further information section below for accepted documents

 Renewing your bus pass

 If you move away from North Yorkshire then you must return your pass and apply for a new pass from your new local authority.
-All passes returned to us must be accompanied by a covering letter, explaining why the pass is no longer required.

 Further information

 You will need to provide supporting evidence and include this with your application.
-The following documents are accepted:
+Find out how we verify your identity in our privacy notice.

 Accepted documents | |